rancher/docs/content/rancher/v2.x/en/upgrades/single-node-upgrade/_index.md

 	>**Tip:** You can obtain the ID for your Rancher container by entering the following command: `docker container ls`

 2. Create a `rancher-data` container.
-This container backs up the data from your current Rancher install, which you'll restore later.
+This container backs up the data from your current Rancher Server, which you'll restore in step 4.

 	```
 docker create --volumes-from <RANCHER_CONTAINER_ID> \